Oliver-Loeffler/image-registration/README.md

 * Sum up learnings and reshape structure of alignment/correction classes, possibly add higher level functions to do the all-in-one-job as its done in the demos.

+* Create a multi-release JAR where Java-8 and Java-11 are supported
+* Move to Java 11 and introduce modules
-* Move to Java 14 and play with project Valhalla (Value Types/Value Objects, JEP169)
+* Move to Java 15 and introduce records

 * Add graphical examples of first order distortions.